-Formulaic CV detail – but nobody likes hanging around on LinkedIn so here it is instead.
-Listen to my music here.
+Formulaic CV stuff – but nobody likes hanging around on LinkedIn so here it is.
+You can listen to my music here instead.

 – Right now I play guitar, tabla, and santoor in the London area, performing and finding open-minded collaborators.
 I recently started releasing music as ‘Rāga Junglism’, loosely fusing jazz and jungle with Indian classical concepts (sample: No Kanjira, with Indo-jazz sax master Jesse Bannister).

 – I teach on these instruments, and run private sessions and group workshops on raga, global rhythm, self-learning techniques, and the psychology of improvisation (get in touch if you’re interested!).
 I’m a regular MusicRadar contributor, writing online lesson articles on global topics such as Indian Melodic Ornamentation, Raga Basics for Jazz Guitarists, and Odd-Time Songwriting Grooves (next up: West African Rhythm Primer).

 – Recently I launched a collaborative research effort – Which Ragas was John Coltrane Listening To? – analysing the spiritual jazz pioneer’s handwritten notes and sketches to reveal which particular Indian ragas captivated him so much.
 I’m linking up with some leading jazz and Indian artists to crack this truly fascinating musical puzzle – watch this space!

 – I’ve been working with my friend Mark Claydon (former Peter Gabriel producer at Real World Studios) on developing his ‘groove engine’ – AI software which uses neural networks to generate curious new rhythms by ‘shattering’ the sounds you feed in.
 An absolutely engrossing improvisatory challenge, not sure where we’re heading yet…